fluencelabs/cli/docs/configs/fluence.md

 ## aquaInputPath

-Path to the aqua file or directory with aqua files that you want to compile by default
+Path to the aqua file or directory with aqua files that you want to compile by default.
+Must be relative to the project root dir

 `aquaInputPath`